-Inkaterra Hacienda Concepción is a family-friendly lodge, where children five and older are encouraged to use the surrounding rain forest as an avenue for education and exploration.
+Inkaterra Hacienda Concepción is a family-friendly lodge and guests under 12 stay at the child rate.
+Children five and older are encouraged to use the surrounding rain forest as an avenue for education and exploration.
 The lodge offers many excursions that are recommended for families, including the activities listed below.

 A Child Explorer’s Kit—a belt bag containing a flashlight, cap, magnifying glass, colored pencils, and granola bar—is available for purchase, and for an additional charge kids can participate in an interactive scavenger hunt on the property.
 Parents or guardians accompanying children under age five must sign a disclaimer form.